-"I'm an Alchemist," Edward answered slowly, deciding that if these people believed in magic then alchemy wouldn't be that far of a stretch.
+"I'm an alchemist," Edward answered slowly, deciding that if these people believed in magic, alchemy wouldn't be that far of a stretch.
 "But that's a science.
 Wizardry is just – lunacy!
 It's impossible."

 Hagrid looked amazed.

-"'Ow can you say tha' magic don' exist if you're 'n alchemist?
-Alchemy an' magic go hand 'n hand don' they Professor?
+"'Ow can ya say tha' magic don' exist if yer 'n alchemist?
+Alchemy an' magic go hand 'n hand don' they, Professor?
 You don't think ee's a muggle, do ya?" he asked Dumbledore.

 The old man shook his head.

 "He would not have been able to enter this village if he was," came the reasonable reply.

 "What's a muggle?"
 Edward asked.